ShreyasDutt/Godot_Assignment-1/README.md

-Here's a README file for your Godot project that uses mesh generation and noise for creating a landscape:

----

 # Godot Landscape Generator with Mesh and Noise

 This project demonstrates how to generate a 3D terrain in the Godot Engine using the `FastNoiseLite` module to create Perlin noise-based heightmaps.
 It generates a landscape by manipulating a mesh through vertex-based noise and displays the terrain in real-time.
 You can adjust the size and characteristics of the terrain through exported properties.